Why Do Young Women Get Night Sweats?

 Anxiety

 Almost everyone has anxiety at times, whether it comes in the form of racing thoughts and generalized anxiety, or if it flares up here and there situationally.
 Underlying anxiety increases sympathetic tone, or the activation of the fight-or-flight side of your nervous system.
 This, in turn, increases the hormones and neurotransmitters cortisol, adrenaline, and norepinephrine in the body.
-That leads to the constriction of your peripheral blood vessels (vasoconstriction).
-And ultimately: The body’s temperature increases, and the body triggers sweating to cool off.
+That leads to the constriction of your peripheral blood vessels (called vasoconstriction).
+And ultimately: The body’s temperature increases, and the body triggers sweating to cool your off.

 Infections and cancer